Palestinians: Israel deliberately killed Al Jazeera reporter | Law-Order

 The Palestinian Authority on Thursday announced the results of its investigation into the shooting death of Al Jazeera journalist Shireen Abu Akleh, saying it had proven she was deliberately killed by Israeli forces as she tried to flee.

+Announcing the results of his probe at a news conference in the West Bank city of Ramallah,, Palestinian Attorney General Akram Al Khateeb said he had determined there were no militants in the immediate area where Abu Akleh was located.

+“The only shooting was by the occupation forces, with the aim of killing,” he said.

-Abu Akleh was in a group of journalists wearing helmets and protective vests marked ''press.''
-He said the army saw the journalists and knew they were journalists.
+Abu Akleh was in a group of journalists wearing helmets and protective vests marked “press.”
+Al Khateeb said the army saw the journalists and knew they were journalists.

-He accused Israel of shooting her ''directly and deliberately'' as she tried to escape.
+He accused Israel of shooting Abu Akleh “directly and deliberately” as she tried to escape.
 He also repeated the Palestinian position that the bullet will not be handed over to the Israelis for study.
-He said they decided not even to show images of the bullet ''to deprive them of a new lie.''
+He said they decided not even to show images of the bullet “to deprive (Israel) of a new lie.”
 Al Khateeb said his investigation was based on interviews with witnesses, an inspection of the scene and a forensic medical report.

+In a speech later Thursday, Lt Gen Aviv Kohavi said it was impossible to know who fired the bullet and once again called on the Palestinians to cooperate to “get to the bottom” of what happened.

-Israel denies targeting journalists and has offered two possible scenarios, saying she was either shot by Palestinian militants who were firing recklessly at an Israeli army convoy or that she was hit by Israeli gunfire aimed at a nearby militant.
+“But there is one thing that can be determined with certainty,'' the military chief said. ''No soldier fired intentionally at a journalist.
+We investigated that.
+We checked it.
+That is the conclusion.
+There is no other.”
+Israel denies targeting journalists and has offered two possible scenarios, saying Abu Akleh was either shot by Palestinian militants who were firing recklessly at an Israeli army convoy or that she was hit by Israeli gunfire aimed at a nearby militant.
 The military has identified the rifle that may have been used in that scenario, but says it needs to test the bullet to make any final determination.

 An AP reconstruction of events has lent support to eyewitnesses who say she was shot by Israeli troops.
 But the reconstruction said it was impossible to reach a conclusive finding without further forensic analysis.

-Palestinian witnesses say there were no militants or clashes anywhere near her.
-The only known militants in the area were on the other side of the convoy, some 300 meters from her position.
-They did not have a direct line of sight, unlike the convoy itself, which was some 200 (meters) away on a long straight road.
+Palestinian witnesses say there were no militants or clashes anywhere near Abu Akleh.
+The only known militants in the area were on the other side of the convoy, some 300 metres (yards) from her position.
+They did not have a direct line of sight, unlike the convoy itself, which was some 200 metres away on a long straight road.

 Israel has publicly called for a joint investigation with the PA, with US participation, and has asked the PA to hand over the bullet for testing.
 But the State Department said Wednesday that it had received no formal request for assistance from either side two weeks after her death.